 Are euros accepted in Estonia?

 Yes.
 The euro is the official currency of Estonia.
 The official currency used to be krooni, but it was replaced with the euro in 2011.

-There are 6 mobile network operators and also quite a number of internet service providers in Estonia.
+There are over 0 mobile network operators and about 0 internet service providers in Estonia.
 You can checkout the

 and also details about each of them.